lukasalvarezdev/imports-duplicator/README.md

 ## Known limitations
 - This tool only copies the files that are referenced in the file that you provide, if those files have imports from another files, it won't copy them.
-This will be added in the future.
 - It only works `.ts` files.

 ## Why would I use this?